-We will meet at the Lake Louise Alpine Center for a meet & greet, review or gear, and pack group gear.
+We will meet up at the Lake Louise Alpine Center, review gear, and pack group gear.
 Then we’ll head for the trail mid-morning.
-The first night will be spend at the Balfour Hut, which is tucked underneath the monarch of the ice fields Mt Balfour, travelling up to Bow Hut for lunch and onwards.
+The first night will be spent at the Bow Hut in the beautiful Bow Glacier Cirque with many peaks to climb and ski.

 To enjoy this Wapta Traverse, you need to be in great physical shape.
 Previous backcountry skiing experience and ski mountaineering experience is also a requirement.